 Using locks in storage areas like filing cabinets is the first and easiest method for securing paper files.
 By keeping them locked, it will keep prying eyes away and the records safe from theft.

 Fire and Flood Protection

-Although natural disasters are still a risk to filing cabinets in an office even if they’re locked, off-site records storage facilities use fire-suppression and climate-control systems to protect from natural disasters.
+Natural disasters are still a risk to filing cabinets in an office even if you lock them.
+However, off-site records storage facilities use fire-suppression and climate-control systems to protect from natural disasters.

 Secure Storage Facilities

 In addition to natural disaster protections, off-site storage facilities also implement securities like 24/7 video monitoring, locked premises, and on-site security staff.

 Security of Electronic Records Tips